-Because at that time the All-Polish Youth came into being and my brother Leopold joined them.
+Because at that time Młodzieżwszechpolska [a Polish youth organisation based on nationalist and fascist doctrine] came into being and my brother Leopold joined them.
 They were meant to distribute posters that read ‘Don’t buy from a Jew.’
 Once at school several boys were called by the headmaster and later by the mayor.
 He told them: ‘Jews pay taxes like everyone else, you can’t treat them that way.
 If you still want to belong to this organisation I’ll tell the headmaster and you’ll be blacklisted – you won’t get into any school.’

 All the boys promised to withdraw.
 My brother kept his promise.
 Later he worked in Radziwiłów near the Polish-Ukrainian border.
 He had a Jewish friend who saved his life.
-He learned that NKVD was going to take Poles away to Siberia.
-He told my brother about it and he managed to escape and wait out the Soviet occupation.
+This friend learned that NKVD was going to take Poles away to Siberia.
+He informed my brother who managed to escape and wait out the Soviet occupation.

 The site of the grave has been marked with a symbolic wooden matzevah put up as a part of the “30 matzevahs in 30 days” project in September 2017 – its objective was to mark places of the Holocaust in southern and eastern Poland.
 The partner of the project was the American Matzevah Foundation.

 On 17th of May 2017, was carried out a visual inspection of the location precisely indicated by the witness (GPS: N49°58.2453’E020°36.2324′).

 The LIDAR survey due to small exploration facilities is not helpful.

 The aerial photography query for this area wasn’t ordered.

 We are still looking for information on the identity of the victims and the location of Jewish graves in Brzesko.
 If you know something more, write to us at the following address: firstname.lastname@example.org.